CampConn/Capstone/Code/kmean/README.md

-this is the kmean for 90% training and 10% testing field
+this is the kmean for 90% training and 10% testing

 How to run: